 Our trade and bills receivables increased from RMB92.8 million as of December 31, 2009 to RMB167.5 million as of December 31, 2010, to RMB487.0 million as of December 31, 2011, and to RMB646.0 million as of September 30, 2012, primarily due to the increase in our sales.
 In particular, our trade receivables decreased from RMB52.2 million as of December 31, 2009 to RMB33.2 million as of December 31, 2010, primarily due to timely payments by our customers in 2010, and increased significantly from RMB33.2 million as of December 31, 2010 to RMB245.5 million as of December 31, 2011 and further to RMB380.4 million as of September 30, 2012, due to, in addition to increased sales, the PRC Government tightening credit policy starting in 2010 and continuing in 2011 and 2012 to control inflation which increased pressure on our customers' cash flows who subsequently prolonged their payment cycle.
-For the same reason, our bills receivable also increased substantially during the Track Record Period, as customers increasingly used bank promissory notes in lieu of cash for payment.
+For the same reason, our bills receivable also increased substantially during the Track Record Period, as customers increasingly used promissory notes issued by banks and financial institutions which mature within three to six months in lieu of cash for payment.

-We generally extend our non-related customers a credit period of 30 to 60 days from the date of issuance of invoice and further extend the credit period by three to six months if at any point during the credit period the customer chooses to pay by bank promissory notes, although such terms may vary based on our historical relationships with, and assessment of creditworthiness of, each customer, and our financial position and working capital needs.
+We generally extend our non-related customers a credit period of 30 to 60 days from the date of issuance of invoice and further extend the credit period by three to six months if at any point during the credit period the customer chooses to pay by promissory notes issued by banks and financial institutions, although such terms may vary based on our historical relationships with, and assessment of creditworthiness of, each customer, and our financial position and working capital needs.
 Accordingly, it is possible for non-related customers to be extended a credit period of up to 240 days.
-We believe that settlement by bank promissory notes is generally a customary practice in our industry.
-The bank promissory notes we receive are issued by reputable PRC banks, so we generally consider the risk of default is relatively low.
-We receive cash payment from the issuing banks when the bank promissory notes mature, unless we endorse or discount them.
+We believe that settlement by promissory notes issued by banks and financial institutions is generally a customary practice in our industry.
+The promissory notes we receive are issued by reputable PRC banks and financial institutions, so we generally consider the risk of default is relatively low.
+We receive cash payment from the issuing banks and financial institutions when the promissory notes mature, unless we endorse or discount them.

 Before accepting any new customer, we assess its credit quality and define its credit limit based on its reputation in the industry.
 We review the limits granted to our customers regularly.
 As our key customers are generally creditworthy and have demonstrated a good track record of timely payments, we generally consider the credit risks relating to our trade and bills receivables to be relatively low.
-To the extent necessary in light of the prolonged credit periods we may extend to our non-related customers, we supplement our working capital needs through bank borrowings, discounting bills receivable for cash and endorsing bank promissory notes to purchase raw materials and engine component parts from our suppliers in addition to cash generated from our operations.
+To the extent necessary in light of the prolonged credit periods we may extend to our non-related customers, we supplement our working capital needs through bank borrowings, discounting bills receivable for cash and endorsing promissory notes issued by banks and financial institutions to purchase raw materials and engine component parts from our suppliers in addition to cash generated from our operations.
 When we discount bills receivable to banks in exchange for cash, we incur finance costs as a result of the discount.
 There is no additional cost (for example, discounts or additional charges) of endorsing bills receivable to settle trade payables.